Home Blog GDPR Fines and Penalties: 2025 Enforcement Guide

 Harm Minimization: Effective action to minimize harm to data subjects and prevent further damage from violations.

-Technical Measures: Implementation of appropriate technical and organizational measures to protect personal data.
+Technical Measures: Implementation of appropriate GDPR compliance tools and technical measures to protect personal data is essential for demonstrating compliance.

 Professional Advice: Evidence of seeking and following professional legal and privacy advice for compliance decisions.